This a character sheet for the Jet Li sci-fi action film The One.

-- Dead Man Walking: Not only is he's due to be executed for his crimes making him a more literal version of this trope but he's also surrounded by convincts wanting to kill him before the state gets a chance.
+- Dead Man Walking: Not only is he's due to be executed for his crimes making him a more literal version of this trope but he's also surrounded by convicts wanting to kill him before the state gets a chance.

 - Death Row: Where he's being moved to.

 - Decoy Protagonist: Some promotional materials and trailers played up Lawless as a main character, suggesting his involvment in the battle for becoming the one.
-He is killed off very aburptly in the film's opening.
+He is killed off very abruptly in the film's opening.